Blue light glasses test: How well do your blue light glasses work?

 Consult your eye care professional

-Because there’s no feasible way of knowing if marketing claims for blue light-blocking glasses are true or backed by standardized blue light testing, the best way to protect yourself when buying computer glasses is to seek the advice of an experienced eye care professional.
+Because there’s no feasible way of knowing if marketing claims for blue light-filtering glasses are true or backed by standardized blue light testing, the best way to educate yourself when buying computer glasses is to seek the advice of an experienced eye care professional.

-Purchasing Eyezen or another reputable brand of blue light-blocking lenses from your eye doctor or optician provides a greater degree of quality assurance than purchasing an unknown brand of computer glasses online.
+Purchasing Eyezen or another reputable brand of blue light-filtering lenses from your eye doctor or optician provides a greater degree of quality assurance than purchasing an unknown brand of computer glasses online.

 SEE RELATED: Other ways you can reduce eye strain